 Pro power or affordability?

 Despite the slightly higher price tag, we think the 13-inch MacBook Pro is the better buy, especially if you don't mind paying more and need to do some resource-intensive work on it.
-This would include heavy photo and video editing, graphic design, audio, and even gaming.
+This includes serious photo and video editing and rendering, graphic design, audio recording, programming, and even gaming.
 Otherwise, then we believe that the MacBook Air is the best MacBook for the majority of folks, as it can handle pretty much everything else just fine.

 |13-inch MacBook Pro||MacBook Air|